JAMES RAMSAY MACDONALD. New course lesson 7

 David Hume was the foremost British intellectual of the day.
 Smith and Hume met and formed a close bond.
 Hume then recommended Smith to the Duke of Buccleuch (pronounced ‘bu KLOO’).
 The Duke of Buccleuch was one the leading noblemen in the United Kingdom.
 The duke hired Smith as a tutor for his son.
 The boy and Smith traveled around France and Switzerland.
 Smith spoke excellent French like any educated European gentleman of the epoch.

 In France Smith met Voltaire.
 Voltaire was the luminary of French philosophy at the time.
 Smith and his pupils spent time at Paris.
 There Smith socialized with physiocrats.
-The physiocrats were French intellectuals who were determined to understand the natural world and humane behaviour.
+The physiocrats were French intellectuals who were determined to understand the natural world and human behaviour.
 Like Smith they wondered what explained human conduct.
 They lamented that France so abundant in land and natural resources had such sluggish economic growth.
 How was it that the UK with slender resources had a healthier economy?
-They came to say that ‘laissez-faire, laissez-passer’ (‘let it be, let it pass’).
+They came to say that ‘laissez-faire, laissez-passer’ (‘let it be, let it pass’) should be the order of the pay.
 This was because France had many internal tariff barriers.
 One had to pay a tax to transport goods from one region of France to another.
 There were also legal monopolies on certain goods and services.
 There were all sorts of restrictions on trade.
 The physiocrats wanted to get rid of these.
 They believed that if the market functioned unhampered by state interference then the country would become affluent.

 The physiocrats believed that this retarded their economy.
 They began compiling encyclopedias.
 They believed that if they amassed all the knowledge in the world they could make the best informed decisions.